 Looking to find out more about this sunny and vibrant country?
-Take a look at these 27 interesting facts about Cuba!
+Take a look at these twenty fun facts about Cuba!

-UK.
-That makes it the largest island in the Caribbean and the 15th largest island in
+That makes it the largest island in the Caribbean and the 15th largest island in the world!

-; it covers an area of 281 square miles (728 square kilometres) and had a population of 2,137,000 in 2015.
-Havana Cubans enjoy a tropical climate with a dry season from November to April and a rainy season from
+The capital is Havana; it covers an area of 281 square miles (728 square kilometers) and had a population of 2.13 million in 2017.

 Despite the lovely warm weather, Cuba apparently experienced snow back in 1857!